gamedev44/MetaMaker/README.md

 # MetaMaker

-Metamaker by Risk – Single‑Image→full facial reconstruction App built on **Face Next V2 mod by Risk** and utilizing the **Avatar SDK pipeline** as core tech.
-Features robust rigged body export for Unreal Engine (including MetaHuman by Epic Games), Unity, Godot, and many other platforms.
+Metamaker by Risk – Single‑Image → Full‑Face Reconstruction App powered by **Face Next V2 mod by Risk** and the **Avatar SDK pipeline**.
+Provides robust rigged body export for Unreal Engine (including MetaHuman by Epic Games), Unity, Godot, and other platforms.

 ---